SRGSSR/rts-development-guidelines/docs/guides/CODE_OF_CONDUCT_GUIDE.md

 ## Adding a Code of Conduct

-Add a file called `CODE_OF_CONDUCT.md` to your repository with the text of the Code of Conduct you chose.
+Add a file called `CODE_OF_CONDUCT.md` to the root of your repository, the `docs` folder, or the `.github` folder, with the text of the Code of Conduct you chose.
 GitHub automatically adds a link to this file in the _About_ section of your repository homepage.